ingo/ingo.github.io/_recipes/lavender_blackberry_mead.md

 ---
 author: Bill Savage
 category: Beverages
-description: A delightful Lavender-Blackberry mead recipe shared by Bill Savage, a former brewer at Wild Blossom Meadery.
-The recipe uses raspberry honey, lavender flower tips, and blackberries to create a unique, aromatic mead.
+description: A delightful mead recipe combining floral lavender and juicy blackberries, contributed by Bill Savage, a former head brewer at Wild Blossom Meadery in Chicago.
+The mead uses wildflower honey as a base along with lavender flowers and tips and blackberries during fermentation to create a unique, aromatic and slightly tart finished mead.
 image: lavender_blackberry_mead.jpg
 original_title: Bill Savage’s Lavender-Blackberry Mead Recipe
 size: 5 gallons